Jingyi-Luo/Multiclass_Cuisine_Detection_Using_RNN/README.md

 # Multiclass Cuisine Detection Using RNN In Tensorflow

 This project aims at building a RNN model with TensorFlow using a JSON-formatted dataset to detect a cuisine type from 20 classes based on the ingredients of recipes with varying length.
 In order to represent each word with a numeric vector, the pre-trained word embedding GloVe was used.
+Accuracy and the Cohen's Kappa metric are used to measure model's performance.

 The data can be accessed here: [Data](https://www.kaggle.com/c/whats-cooking-kernels-only/data)